codefresh-io/cap-docs.codefresh.io/_docs/example-catalog/ci-examples/coveralls-testing.md

 title: "Coveralls Coverage Reports"
 description: "How to forward coverage reports to Coveralls"
 group: example-catalog
+sub_group: ci-examples
 toc: true
 ---

-[Coveralls](https://coveralls.io/) is a web service that allows users to track the code coverage of their application over time in order to optimize the effectiveness of their unit tests.
+[Coveralls](https://coveralls.io/){:target="\_blank"} is a web service that allows users to track the code coverage of their application over time in order to optimize the effectiveness of their unit tests.
 This section details how coverage reports can be generated and forwarded to Coveralls with every Codefresh build.

 Analysis reports displayed within Coveralls dashboard:
 {% include image.html